2018 Dates: May 30-June 3 September 26-30

 Because of the generosity of retreatants, partial scholarships for registration may be available for those who could not attend otherwise.
 Please contact Dori for details.
 You will receive an email Confirmation Letter upon acceptance into the retreat.

 Refund Policy: Checks will be deposited on Sept 7.
 If you need to cancel telephone Dori on or before Sept 6 and she will issue a $150 refund (camping $82).
 If your place is filled from the wait-list you will be refunded $180 (or camping $112) after the retreat.
 No refund is available if you leave the retreat early because Dori pays Kairos full room and board costs for all retreatants.

 Lodging is assigned on a first-come, first-serve basis balanced with physical needs as indicated on your registration form.
 Everyone needs to mail the signed registration form; postmark will serve as date for lodging requests.

-NEW: Kairos has 13 single rooms and dining room capacity for 15 so registration priority will also be given to those who are willing to camp (with reduced Kairos R&B cost) or share lodging with another person (without reduced Kairos R&B cost) to allow 15 people to attend.
+Kairos has 13 single rooms.
+In order to make room for 15 people to attend the retreat, registration priority will be given to those who are willing to camp or share lodging with another person (Kairos does not have a reduced room and board rate for sharing a room).

 - There are six rooms in the two main buildings: